joswhite/namelearner/README.md

 Note: credentials: root/5091 or admin/Crisis6062

-- Make my user have more privileges so I can do this from home
 - Hashed passwords, remove from Git repo, change pwd. http://scottksmith.com/blog/2014/05/29/beer-locker-building-a-restful-api-with-node-passport/
 - Expire authenticated sessions after a certain amount of time
 - Serve dist/public (see server.ts)